MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/UTSME.github.io Readme.md

 ## Viewing Your Changes

-After adding or editing your file, GitHub Pages will automatically rebuild the site.
+After adding or [[Editing]] your file, GitHub Pages will automatically rebuild the site.
 It may take a minute or two for your changes to appear online.
 You can view your updates by navigating to the URL of your GitHub Pages site.